DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment advice - Voyage.md

 ## Processing

 ### Create shipment advice staging
-An outbound shipment advice for purchase orders can be triggered via the following method:
+An outbound shipment advice for voyage can be triggered via the following method:
--	**Purchase order**: Accounts payable > Purchase orders > All purchase order - Select **Receipts list** under the **Generate** heading on the **Receive** tab on the Action Pane.
+-	**Voyage**: Landed cost > Voyages > All voyages - Select **Send to EDI** under the **EDI** heading on the **Manage** tab on the Action Pane.

+> Note: Where a purchase order has been attached to an Landed cost voyage, any receipts list that is printed from the purchase order will not be **Send to EDI**.
+Goods in Transit (GIT) Purchase orders needs to be invoiced first.

 ## Inbound document
-Once the shipment has been received by the 3PL, the shipment receipt information is sent back via the inbound **Shipment receipt - Purchase order** document.
+Once the shipment has been received by the 3PL, the shipment receipt information is sent back via the inbound **Shipment receipt - Voyage** document.

 ## View staging table records
-To view the shipment advice staging records, go to **EDI > Documents > 3PL documents > Stock transfer advice > Purchase order**.
+To view the shipment advice staging records, go to **EDI > Documents > 3PL documents > Stock transfer advice > Voyage**.
-Use this page to review staging and process EDI Shipment advice - Purchase order documents to an Outbound file.
+Use this page to review staging and process EDI Shipment advice - Voyage documents to an Outbound file.

 ### List page
 The following EDI fields are available on the list page.